EricZinda/Perplexity/backlog.md

 - Make "only 2" work for cardinals
 - Linking files says that the same file is in a folder twice under two names

-- Need to figure out how to handle what mode verbs are in properly and not return answers that don't make sense (like "2 files are in a folder together")
-- Need to figure out a way to linguistically force coll and dist for the parent and the child which 2 files jointly are in 2 folders (forces files(coll)) which 2 files separately are in 2 folders (forces files(dist)) which 2 files are in all 3 folders which 2 children eat 2 pizzas
-- Need to implement a verb that does coll
+- delete 2 files in this folder tries to delete four
+- make delete 2 files in 2 folders together work
 -
+- Figure out commands so they don't do every combination
+  -
+- figure out programming model for cardinals in predications (mixins?)
+- Do cumulative
+- Need to implement a verb that handles coll differently like lift

   - what verbs are collective?
     - add up to
   - size